Create Body Positive Yoga Classes for All Shapes, Sizes, and Abilities

 Before class: getting set up for success

-After class: effective feedback methods and building community
+- After class: effective feedback methods and building communit

-Sun salutations with the chair and the wall
+- Sun salutations and vinyasa at the wall

 Creating a culture of consent

 - Why is consent around touch so important?